-In Solidarity is Oberlin College’s biannual creative publication for and by students of Color.
+In Solidarity is Oberlin College’s biannual creative publication for and by students of color.
 In Solidarity publishes videos, music, photography, art, essays, poems, and short stories of all varieties and genres.

 Plum Creek Review

-Started in 1964, The Plum Creek Review is Oberlin’s oldest literary and arts magazine.
+Started in 1964, the Plum Creek Review is Oberlin’s oldest literary and arts magazine.
 It is devoted to publishing as many different creative forms as possible, including, but not limited to, prose, poetry, plays, translations, artwork and photography.

 The Oberlin Review (ORVW)

 The Oberlin Review is the newspaper of record for Oberlin College and the city of Oberlin, Ohio.
 Established in 1874, it has published continuously for 140 years, making it one of the oldest college newspapers in the United States.
 The printed edition of the Review is published every Friday during the fall and spring semesters, except during holidays and examination periods, with a circulation of 2,000 issues.
-The web edition of the Review is published online continuously.
+The web edition is published online continuously.

-After five years in circulation, The Synapse is proud to have provided a medium through which hundreds of students have been able express their scientific and artistic passions to the global community.
+In circulation since October 2011, the Synapse is proud to have provided a medium through which hundreds of students have been able express their scientific and artistic passions to the global community.